FAQ

 Emotional conditions: Stress, Anxiety, depression.

-What does Acupuncture feel like?
+What does acupuncture feel like?

 Acupuncture uses hair-thin needles.
 The needle is inserted to a point that produces a sensation of pressure or a very slight ache or prick.
 Sometimes, depending on the cases, a mild electric current may be applied to the needles to stimulate the Qi flow.

-While for certain points in the body there might be a light compression, the vast majority of patients describe Acupuncture as a warm/dull heavy sensation.
-Some people report Acupuncture makes them feel energized.
+While for certain points in the body there might be a light compression, the vast majority of patients describe acupuncture as a warm/dull heavy sensation.
+Some people report acupuncture makes them feel energized.
 Others say they feel relaxed.
 Because some points are more sensitive than others, I typically inform you that some points will be giving you a deeper feeling than others.
 When the needles are removed, the sensation will quickly disappear.
 It may take up to 48 hours to feel the effect of the treatment.

-What will my Acupuncturist do?
+What will my acupuncturist do?
 What does the initial visit feel like?

 During the initial exam which may take about 1 to 1.5 hours, I will take your full health history.
 Questions will be ranging from symptoms and health to lifestyle.
 I will check your pulse and tongue and may conduct a physical exam.
 I will then organize the information to create a complete and comprehensive diagnosis of where Qi has become blocked or imbalanced.
-After the interview process, you will receive an Acupuncture treatment.
+After the interview process, you will receive an acupuncture treatment.
 The needles are usually retained for about 15 - 25 minutes.

-There are hundreds of Acupuncture points in the body and each point has unique and specific functions.
-In an Acupuncture session, a number of points will be inserted to initiate the healing process.
+There are hundreds of acupuncture points in the body and each point has unique and specific functions.
+In an acupuncture session, a number of points will be inserted to initiate the healing process.
 The points which your acupuncturist will use may vary from session to session.
 The follow-up visits with your acupuncturist may last up to 30-45.

 How many treatments will I need?